 Product Sourcing and Farmer Relations

 Sara Doar sources Five Acre Farms products, builds relationships with our farmers and assists with operations.
 Sara has deep roots in agriculture.
-She grew up on a Hudson Valley dairy farm that evolved into a successful farmstand.
-After beginning her career in journalism and public relations, Sara returned to the agricultural sector where she managed a farm that included a wholesale tree nursery, a horse boarding operation and a hay business.
+She grew up on a Hudson Valley dairy farm that evolved into a successful farm stand.
+After beginning her career in journalism and public relations, Sara returned to the agricultural sector where she managed a farm with a wholesale tree nursery, a horse boarding operation and a hay business.
 In her spare time, Sara served on a planning board, was president of a school board and wrote for insideschools.org.
 She is a graduate of Harvard University.

 Bill Mitchell transports Five Acre Farms products from our farmers to our distributors for the stores in the New York City metropolitan area that carry them.
 Bill also runs his own farm where he raises cows and chickens, grows vegetables and produces maple syrup in a sugar house with 600 taps.
 He sells the syrup, along with eggs, honey and jam, at local farmers markets.
 He is a volunteer fire fighter in Salem, New York, a former Victory Mills fire chief and a slate mason and woodworker.